cyrus-cli/cyrus/README.md

 # Intro:
 Cyrus *(pronounced **sigh-ress**)* is a framework for building modern CLI programs with C#.

 Cyrus uses source generators for everything that other frameworks resort to reflection for.
-That way, it creates the most optimized flow for your app for startup and runtime, and more importantly, it makes it AOT-friendly out of the box; so that your program will feel as snappy as possible and respond instantaneously when you hit *Enter*!
+That way, it creates the most optimized flow for your app for startup and runtime, and more crucially, it makes it AOT-friendly out of the box; so that it'll feel as snappy as possible and respond instantaneously upon being invoked (i.e. when you type the command and hit *Enter*!)

 ## Features:
 - 💎 Simple, elegant, minimalistic — you'll pick it up in an hour, things just _make sense_